Although we have written about this before, we’re asked all the time. Why aviation marketing?

 But we were absolutely not going to allow our team to be treated this way

 So It was like one of those modern-day Mexican Standoff drug deals in the movies.
 You know, where the money disappears from this iPad over here and shows up on that iPad over there while we’re all glaring at each other.

 So, at the end of the standoff, we drove away with our photographer’s equipment.

 It was scary to give back that chunk of money after all the expenses we’d run up.
 But we did it and everybody got paid and we were the only ones who suffered a financial hit.

 So, three things I learned from this:

 - We can (and will!) know our numbers and keep our expenses under control.
-We have a FINANCE meeting EVERY DAMN Monday, for pushing a pencil around SO WELL that we were able to take the hit without going down in flames.
+We have a FINANCE meeting EVERY DAMN Monday.
+John is famous for pushing a pencil around SO WELL that we were able to take the hit without going down in flames.

 - We will do whatever it takes to remain financially solvent.
 Even it it means selling a plane. (!)
 We “feed the horses first,” to quote a bit of cowboy wisdom.

 - Our business model is such that we will never again allow one client to be responsible for more than 50% of our income.
 If you can keep your expenses in control and have enough clients in the portfolio and prospects in the pipeline, you literally have the power to walk away from ANYONE.

 - The freedom to refuse any particular project or client for any reason.